Berry Bury Berry Endings Guide: How to Unlock All 4 Conclusions

 Ending 1: The Standard Conclusion

 This is the participation trophy of endings.
-You honestly have to try harder to miss this than you do to get it.
+You honestly have to try harder to miss this conclusion than you do to actually achieve it.

-There is no secret trick here.
-You don't need to hunt for hidden pixels or decipher Morse code.
-Just play through the game normally.
-Feed the hole, progress through the stages, and eventually, the credits will roll.
-It’s the default state of the world, and while it’s satisfying enough, it’s clearly not the main event.
+There is no secret trick or hidden mechanic here.
+You do not need to hunt for disguised pixels or decipher strange clues in the background.
+You just play the game exactly as it instructs you to.
+Feed the hole, progress through the basic stages, click the upgrades when you can afford them, and eventually, the credits will roll.

-This is where the game shows its true colors.
-To get this ending, you have to be a monster, which is my favorite way to play any game.
+This is where the game starts showing its true colors.
+To get this ending, you have to actively ruin the digital ecosystem, which happens to be my favorite way to play any game.

-The requirement here is simple but brutal: you need the achievement for consuming all Gnomes.
-That means every single lawn ornament you see needs to go into the hole.
-If you reset the game, the counter resets, so you have to get them all in a single run.
-Once you have successfully committed gnome genocide, a new Gnome will spawn in the main room with the computer.
+The requirement here is simple but demands absolute thoroughness.
+You need to unlock the achievement for consuming all the Gnomes.
+That means every single lawn ornament you see needs to go directly into the pit.
+You have to clear out the entire population.

 Ending 3: The Dark Star Hunt

-This one requires a bit more legwork and feels like a classic "collect-a-thon" secret.
+This path requires a bit more legwork.
+It feels like a classic hidden collectible hunt ripped straight out of an older platformer.

-Sit at the PC and click the Trash Icon on the desktop.
-It seems counter-intuitive, but doing this spawns a "familiar character" against the wall on the left side of the room.
-Like the Gnome ending, this character is holding a disk.
-Take it, shove it into the computer, and watch the chaos unfold.
+Doing this spawns a familiar character leaning against the wall on the left side of the room.
+Just like the previous secret ending, this new entity is holding a floppy disk.
+Take it from them, shove it into the computer drive, and watch the chaos unfold.
+It is a fantastic payoff for a tedious scavenger hunt.

 Ending 4: The 10,000 Star Grind

-I hope you like idle games, because this ending demands a level of grinding that borders on disrespectful.
+I hope you really enjoy the mechanics of idle games, because this final ending demands a level of resource grinding that borders on disrespectful to your free time.

 The Dark Berry Buddy